 This gap we talk about between those who make games and those who play them has, so far, been mostly accepted as the norm.
 User research can sometimes be seen as more about data and not necessarily about people, and it’s easy to forget the individuality of every single playtester – and the knowledge that lies inside them.

 We think, however, that bridging this gap and providing new ways to playtest can bring new, untapped riches.
 Predicting trends is only useful if we understand why they happen in the first place, and playtests are only useful if the players in them are understood, with playtesting being the best way to understand them.
 Keeping this in mind is essential, as it is to make sure you have all the necessary tools and services to actually put it in action.
-In user research and playtesting, assuming or guessing why users (or players) behave the way they do is now no longer a necessity – with Player Interviews, Player Retargeting, and the upcoming Moderated Playtesting (now open for early access!), we want to allow game studios to go as granular as they want, understanding players not just as playtesters, but also even as individuals.
+In user research and playtesting, assuming or guessing why users (or players) behave the way they do is now no longer a necessity – with Player Interviews, Player Retargeting, and the upcoming Live Playtesting (now open for early access!), we want to allow game studios to go as granular as they want, understanding players not just as playtesters, but also even as individuals.